todaycu/alx-pre_course/README.md

 # alx-pre_course

-I'm now a ALX Student, this is my first repository as a full-stack engineer
+# I'm now a ALX Student

+# This is my first github repository in my ALX software engineering journey and as a full-stack engineer